Skip to content

 1. Policy Owner(s) (primary contact person for questions and advice): Vice President for Student Affairs

-2. Policy Officer(s): Senior Vice President for Academic Affairs and Senior Vice President for Health Sciences
+2. Policy Officer(s): Executive Vice President for Academic Affairs and Executive Vice President for Health Sciences

 See Rule 1-001 for information about the roles and authority of policy owners and policy officers.